yashvi99/Django_example/README.md

 Web App -- https://cinephile-polls.herokuapp.com/

-User can also get data about a specific movie using 'movie' parametre. { /movie/<movie_name> }
+User can also get data about a specific movie using 'movie' parametre - /movie/<movie_name>

 Example - https://cinephile-polls.herokuapp.com/movie/call%20me%20by%20your%20name